When most people think of Mexico, the first things that come to mind are sandy beaches and other fun things.

 5. Calupoh (Mexican wolfdog)

-Calupoh dogs are one of the most endangered canine breeds in Mexico, also referred to as Mexican wolfdogs by others.
+Calupoh dogs are one of the most endangered canine breeds in Mexico; others call them Mexican wolfdogs.

 Dogs like these are a crossbreed between wild wolves and several different canine breeds.

-Given that they are descended from wolves, many people consider them ideal for providing a sense of security.
+Since they are descended from wolves, many consider them ideal for providing security.

 Although these dogs appreciate having jobs and are frequently used as sheepdogs and cattle dogs, they make excellent companions.

 A Mexican Wolfdog is a very agile and muscular dog with incredible stamina.
-Their long legs and powerful bodies provide them with a great deal of energy, but they require a lot of exercise as well as a large yard to run in.
+Their long legs and powerful bodies give them great energy, but they require a lot of exercise and a large yard to run in.

 Even though they are descended from wild dogs, they have stable temperaments and are easy to train and handle.